compilers-course-materials/starter-garbage/README.md

 ## Memory Model

+### Value Layout

-The memory model is extended to keep track of information needed in garbage collection:
+The value layout is extended to keep track of information needed in garbage collection:

 - `0xXXXXXXX[xxx0]` - Number
 - `0xFFFFFFF[1111]` - True